MaxwellVolz/tower_runner/README.md

 This project image processing techniques and executes actions based on these detections.
 The project leverages multithreading to perform periodic checks without blocking the main execution flow.

+Currently, developing an autonomous navigation system using Python, threading, and potentially OpenCV for image processing.
+The goal is to explore an environment, initially with no predefined map, by randomly walking and using cameras to scan for specific goals like towers.

 ## Features

 - **Screen Capture**: Captures specified screen areas for processing.